 The maximum lot coverage percentage in Subsection 19.302.4.B.4 is increased by 20 10 percentage points for One to Four Dwelling Units a duplex or Townhouse rowhouse.
-3. Increased Lot Coverage for Detached Accessory Dwelling Units

 The maximum lot coverage percentage in Subsection 19.302.4.B.4 is increased by 5 percentage points for the development of a new detached accessory dwelling unit.
 This allowance applies only to the detached accessory structure and does not allow for the primary structure or other accessory structures to exceed lot coverage standards.